nakamotojp/aicodeprep-gui/README.md

 6. Your selected code will be saved to `fullcode.txt` and copied to the clipboard.

 ### Linux

+Version 1.0.0+:

+#### Update package lists and upgrade existing packages

+sudo apt update && sudo apt upgrade -y

+#### Install pip for Python 3

+sudo apt install python3-pip -y

+#### Install and Configure pipx

+Now, use pip to install pipx.
+It's best to install it in your user space to avoid needing sudo for Python packages.

+# Install pipx

+pip3 install --user pipx

+# Add the pipx bin directory to your system's PATH

+# This command injects the necessary line into your shell's startup file (.bashrc)

+pipx ensurepath

+#### IMPORTANT: After running pipx ensurepath, you must close and reopen your terminal for the PATH changes to take effect.

+Older version:

 1. Download the Linux package from the releases page.
 2. Follow the installation instructions in the included README.